indiana-university/lms-canvas-course-request/README.md

-# ess-lms-canvas-siterequest
+# lms-siterequest
-App for posting scores, feedback, or other types of data for students to view.
+LTI tool for requesting new, non SIS Courses.

 ## Running standalone
 Add env vars or system properties as desired.